rizvn/vine/ReadMe.md

-This will publish an event called "button_pressed", the json ```{ buttonName: "like" }```, will be sent to any EventHandler function registered to handle the event.
+This will publish an event called "button_pressed", the json ```{ buttonName: "like" }```, will be sent to any event handler function registered to handle the event.

 #### Register Event Handler